 “So, Miss Johannsson,” Dr. Nichols said, seeming to further accentuate his British accent, “are you familiar with Latin, or do you simply know it when you see it?”

 “Yeah, Intern,” Pat said, “What the crap does that even mean?”

-Within the short time Emily Johannsson had been interning with Pat Simkowski in the Crime Scene Investigation office, she’d quickly grown accustomed to his loose and frequent use of the term, “What the crap…” Because although his physical appearance bore a striking resemblance to that of Richard Riehle, his mannerisms, demeanor, and especially his language typically resembled those of Samuel L. Jackson.
+Within the short time Emily Johannsson had been interning with Pat Simkowski in the Crime Scene Investigation office, she’d quickly grown accustomed to his loose and frequent use of the term, “What the crap…” Because although his physical appearance bore a striking resemblance to that of Richard Riehle, his voice sounded nearly identical to John Goodman; his mannerisms, demeanor, and especially his language typically resembled those of Samuel L. Jackson.
 But after his little talking-to by Human Resources, he’d managed to clean up his language and find substitutes for his typically used vulgarities.